Posted on Sep 5, 2022

 What can be done to prevent juror social media misconduct during trials?

-Other suggestions for tackling this issues include sequestering jurors or even confiscating smartphones and other internet-connected devices during trials to avoid issues arising from social media misuse.
+Other suggestions for tackling these issues include sequestering jurors or even confiscating smartphones and other internet-connected devices during trials to avoid issues arising from social media misuse.
 However, suggestions such as these have been criticised heavily as they may make the courts seem out of touch with today’s society.
 Loranda Bartels, Assistant Professor in Law and Justice at the University of Canberra, also notes that such measures may discourage people from serving on juries and advocates for a more nuanced, education-based approach.
-The ongoing challenge for courts is will be to find a balance between protecting the integrity of the jury system, whilst also respecting jurors' personal freedoms.
+The ongoing challenge for courts will be to find a balance between protecting the integrity of the jury system, whilst also respecting jurors' personal freedoms.

 Discover how social media and technology are shaping the legal profession with these legal CPD courses:

 - Virtue and the Virtual: Introduction to Legal Ethics and Social Media